OctopusDeploy/docs/docs/deployment-process/configuration-features/substitute-variables-in-files.md

 description: Package steps have a feature that allows you to replace variables in any file.
 position: 80
 ---
-The Substitute Variables in Files feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define your [deployment process](/docs/deployment-process/index.md).
+The Substitute Variables in Files feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).

 Package steps have a feature that allows you to replace [Octopus Variables](/docs/deployment-process/variables/index.md) in any file.
 This comes in handy when you want to replace variables in configuration files outside of **appSettings**, **applicationSettings**, and **connectionStrings**, but also for other configuration that is related to scoping and deployments.